The Architecture Behind the Mindset

 A drummer with an almost superhuman flair for details and polyrhythms.
 I've followed her for years, and meeting her at a masterclass in Oslo only confirmed my deep respect for her extreme, uncompromising dedication to her craft.
 She has taken the journey from being a "YouTube phenomenon for nerds" to touring the world with legends like Jeff Beck and Rush.
 Living proof that undeniable skill in systems and details breaks through all noise.

-Fantastic prog-rocker and the man behind the Final Fantasy music.
+Final Fantasy is my favorite series.
+I have put hundreds of hours into it, and ironically, it's rarely the story itself that draws me in, but the systems.
+And the music: Nobuo Uematsu is a fantastic modern composer.
 Creating such emotional masterpieces from 8-bit, reaching his absolute peak in the 16-bit era, is a masterclass in building depth with limited tools.

 Fun fact: NES Tetris (1989)